 Credit earned more than three years before a graduate certificate or six years before a master’s degree is to be granted, may not be used to fulfill the degree or program requirements.
 This means, for example, that a course taken in Fall 2007 may be used to satisfy degree requirements until the end of the Fall 2013 semester and may be used to satisfy graduate certificate requirements until the end of the Fall 2010 semester.

 Time limits for clinical or practice focused doctoral programs are found within the program descriptions.
-Doctoral students with credits earned more than seven years before the degree is granted must request an extension from the academic dean and Graduate Study and Lifelong Learning.
+Doctoral students with credits earned more than seven years before the degree is granted must request an extension from the academic dean and Oakland University Graduate School.

 The time limit for completing a Ph.D. degree policy requires a student to achieve candidacy within six years from the first course enrollment in the Ph.D. degree program.
 After being advanced to candidacy, a student is expected to complete the remaining degree requirements within four years (including the dissertation defense).
 The maximum time limit for completing a Ph.D. degree is no more than 10 years from the term of the first course enrollment in the doctoral program.